seedstack/website/content/docs/seed/manual/cli.md

 To define a CLI command, simply declare a class implementing the {{< java "org.seedstack.seed.cli.CommandLineHandler" >}}
 interface and annotated with {{< java "org.seedstack.seed.cli.CliCommand" "@" >}}:

-    @CliCommand("my-command")
+    @CliCommand("myCommand")
     public class MyCommandLineHandler implements CommandLineHandler {
         @Override
         public Integer call() throws Exception {
             return 0;
         }
     }

-This will register the command named `my-command` without any option or argument.
+This will register the command named `myCommand` without any option or argument.
 When this command is invoked from the command-line, the `call` method is invoked.
 You must return an integer code from this method which will be returned to the operating system.

-# Running commands

-When the `seed-cli` module is present on the classpath, you can launch any command by invoking the {{< java "org.seedstack.seed.core.SeedMain" >}}
-main class from the command-line:

-    java [jvm-args] -cp ... org.seedstack.core.SeedMain my-command

-This will execute the `call()` method of the `MyCommandLineHandler` class defined above.

-{{% callout warning %}}
-The {{< java "org.seedstack.seed.core.SeedMain" >}} class will search for a *unique* implementation of the {{< java "org.seedstack.seed.spi.SeedLauncher" >}}
-interface in the classpath and execute it.
-The `seed-cli` module provides an implementation for command-line execution but the `seed-web-undertow` module provides one for embedded Web server execution.
-If both are in the classpath at the same time, an exception will occur. **To avoid this situation, be sure use separate modules for command-line applications and web applications.**
-{{% /callout %}}

-{{% callout tips %}}
-One difficulty of running a Java application from the command line is to properly set its classpath.
-As such, launching a Seed application from the command line is often used in combination with über-JAR packaging where a unique JAR contains all the necessary classes and dependencies to run the application.
-With this kind of packaging, launching the application becomes as simple as:

-    java [jvm-args] -jar app.jar [app-args]

-Check the [SeedStack Maven plugin]({{< ref "docs/seed/maven-plugin/index.md" >}}) for more information about how to easily package such a JAR.
-{{% /callout %}}

 # Arguments and options

 More often than not, commands must accept various options and arguments to alter their behaviors.
 This is well supported by the Java framework through annotations:

-* The {{< java "org.seedstack.seed.cli.CliOption" "@" >}} annotation can be applied to {{< java "org.seedstack.seed.cli.CommandLineHandler" >}}s
-fields to inject an option.
+* The {{< java "org.seedstack.seed.cli.CliOption" "@" >}} annotation can be used on fields to inject an option.
-* The {{< java "org.seedstack.seed.cli.CliArgs" "@" >}} annotation can be applied to {{< java "org.seedstack.seed.cli.CommandLineHandler" >}}s
-fields to inject command arguments.
+* The {{< java "org.seedstack.seed.cli.CliArgs" "@" >}} annotation can be used on fields to inject command arguments.

 Consider the following example:

-    @CliCommand("test")
+    @CliCommand("myCommand")
-    public class SampleCommandLineHandler implements CommandLineHandler {
+    public class MyCommandLineHandler implements CommandLineHandler {
         @CliOption(name = "o1", longName = "option1")
         private Boolean hasOption1;